-- (1) Any place or premises normally open to the public where religious, cultural, entertainment, recreational, or similar activities, which are prohibited in terms of these regulations, may take place, is closed. - (2) The following places or premises normally open to the public or where people may gather, are closed and include- - (a) gyms and fitness centres; - (b) flea markets: - (c) fetes and bazaars; - (d) night clubs; - (e) casinos; - (f) taverns and shebeens, or similar establishments except for sales for off-site consumption of food and non-alcoholic beverages; - (g) restaurants except for sales for off-site consumption of food and nonalcoholic beverages; - (h) conferencing exhibitions and entertainment facilities; - (i) theatres and cinemas; - (j) museums, libraries, archives and galleries, and - (k) older persons' residential facilities for visits. - (3) Persons rendering security and maintenance services may continue to perform these services at the places or premises listed in this regulation.
+- (1) Until 25 July 2021 after which this provision will be reviewed, any place or premises normally open to the public where religious, cultural, entertainment, recreational, or simitar activities, which are prohibited in terms of these regulations, may take place, is closed. - (2) Until 25 July 2021 after which this provision will be reviewed, the following places or premises normally open to the public or where people may gather, are closed and include- - (a) flea markets; - (b) fêtes and bazaars; - (c) night clubs; - (d) casinos; - (e) taverns and shebeens, or similar establishments; - (f) conferencing, exhibitions and entertainment facilities; - (g) museums, libraries, archives and galleries, and

+- (h) older persons' residential facilities for visits. - (3) Persons rendering security and maintenance services may continue to perform these services at the places or premises listed in this regulation. - (4) The Cabinet member responsible for cooperative governance and traditional affairs may, by direction in the Gazette, determine